Effective Date: December 19, 2017

 (c) Unless otherwise specified above as a specific item in scope, Customer is responsible for all training of reviewers, applicants, and other users of the Site.

-(d) Customer acknowledges that any changes to the configuration by Customer after the completion of the Configuration Services delivered under this SOW may impact the functionality and/or performance of the Site and Customer assumes responsibility for any such changes.
+(d) Customer acknowledges that any changes to the configuration by Customer after the completion of the Configuration Services delivered under the SOW may impact the functionality and/or performance of the Site and Customer assumes responsibility for any such changes.

 (b) The project timeline assumes that the project scope outlined above is accurate, and does not reflect any delays in receiving information from Customer or pre-launch activities (such as Asset delivery or user acceptance testing).